andyl/uber_gen/README.md

       app_name: "TBD"
     }

-### UberGen Helpers
+### UberGen Command Helpers

-UberGen helpers are conveniences for working with paths and generating content.
+UberGen command helpers are conveniences for working with paths and generating content.

 From Mix.Generator: